lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     Figure: PMF for a single ethanol molecule next to a NaCl solid surface.
 The position of the wall is in :math:`x=0`.
+    The arrow highlight the difference between the energy of the molecule when adsorbed to the solid surface, and the energy far from the surface.
+This difference corresponds to the free energy of adsorption.

 .. |topology-ethanol| raw:: html